 OUTA’s case remains strong

 OUTA’s access to the (confidential) ETC contact has certainly enabled it to assess the numbers and assumptions of their funding model.
-This enabled OUTA to commission the input of an expert Transport and Tolling Economist, in order to better defend our opinion that SANRAL's numbers and their e-tolling plan for GFIP is not viable and is a waste of tax payer’s money, something we aim to prove in the court review, starting 26 November 2012.
+This enabled the Opposition to Urban Tolling Alliance (OUTA) to commission the input of an expert Transport and Tolling Economist, in order to better defend our opinion that SANRAL's numbers and their e-tolling plan for the Gauteng Freeway Improvement Project (GFIP) is not viable and is a waste of tax payer’s money, something we aim to prove in the court review, starting 26 November 2012.

 Despite the Constitutional Court ruling which ultimately questioned the challenge on the executive powers of the cabinet, the full review will show how flawed the e-toll decision was and that it has not taken with the best interest of the citizen in mind, which is ultimately the role of government when approving projects of this magnitude.